bstaber/rustineers/book/src/ridge_regression_1d/README.md

 - Learn good Rust patterns: immutability, iterators, ownership
 - How to make a simple crate out of it
 - How to expose a public API

+If you want to implement and run this example while you read but are not familiar with Cargo yet, have a look at [Cargo 101](../CARGO_TUTORIAL.md) for how to set up your project.